hackclub/sinerider/README.md

 For more serious development in an integrated development environment, one attractive option is using Visual Studio's [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) which supports features such as live reload, etc.

+After successfully starting the server, navigate to [http://localhost:3000](http://localhost:3000) in your browser.

 ## By the way, what exactly is Hack Club?

 Hack Club is a global network of students building student-led learning initiatives.
 We create financial, educational, and community infrastructure for hack clubs, hackathons, and individual hackers worldwide.
 It's a nice place where nice people do nice things for each other.
 You should check it out.